loganpkg/delimtools/README.md

 * Scalable, modular design,
 * and Consistent function return values.

-All code and documentation has an ISC or BSD-style license (see individual files or directories for details).
+All code and documentation has a free ISC license.

 Applications
 ------------